-- Restricted weed species are listed as '1'.
-Because of the serious management implications these species pose, they are indicated by bold. - Noxious weeds are indicated by '2' - Nuisance weeds are listed as '3' - Species that are not regulated are indicated by '0'
+- Prohibited Noxious weeds are listed as 'PN', short for Prohibited Noxious.
+Due to the serious management implications these species pose, they are indicated by bold lettering. - Noxious weeds are indicated by 'N', short for Noxious. - Species that are not regulated under the Weed Control Act are indicated by a '0'